powercodeacademy/phrg-rails-js-project/README.md

 ## Overview

 For this project, your goal is to expand upon the Rails project you did previously.
-The goal is to add dynamic features that are possible through jQuery, JSON API and an Object Oriented JS convention for your application. **Do not use `remote: true` in this application.**
+The goal is to add dynamic features that are possible through jQuery, a JSON API and an Object Oriented JS convention for your application. **Do not use `remote: true` in this application.
+Your AJAX requests should retrieve JSON and not an html.erb template.**

-At its core, this project consists of (at least) 3 seperate AJAX requests, with each JSON response sent to custom Javascript objects to be rendered to the DOM.
+At its core, this project consists of (at least) 3 separate AJAX requests, with each JSON response sent to custom Javascript objects to be rendered to the DOM.

 ## Requirements